BetterDiscord/docs/docs/api/bdapi.md

 ___

 ### findAllModules <span class="deprecated">Deprecated</span>
-Finds multple webpack modules using a filter
+Finds multiple webpack modules using a filter.

 | Parameter |  Type  |       Description      |
 |:----------|:------:|:----------------------:|
 filter|function|A filter given the exports, module, and moduleId.
-Returns true if the module matches.
+Returns `true` if the module matches.

 **Returns:** `Array` - Either an array of matching modules or an empty array
 ___

 ### findModule <span class="deprecated">Deprecated</span>
-Finds a webpack module using a filter
+Finds a webpack module using a filter.

 | Parameter |  Type  |       Description      |
 |:----------|:------:|:----------------------:|
 filter|function|A filter given the exports, module, and moduleId.
-Returns true if the module matches.
+Returns `true` if the module matches.

 **Returns:** `any` - Either the matching module or `undefined`
 ___

 ### findModuleByDisplayName <span class="deprecated">Deprecated</span>
-Finds a webpack module by displayName property
+Finds a webpack module by `displayName` property.

 | Parameter |  Type  |       Description      |
 |:----------|:------:|:----------------------:|
-name|string|Desired displayName property
+name|string|Desired `displayName` property

 **Returns:** `any` - Either the matching module or `undefined`
 ___

 ### findModuleByProps <span class="deprecated">Deprecated</span>
-Finds a webpack module by own properties
+Finds a webpack module by own properties.

 | Parameter |  Type  |       Description      |
 |:----------|:------:|:----------------------:|